 Customer Relationship Management (CRM) is a technology aimed at improving your company’s relationship and interaction management with customers and potential customers.
 In essence, CRM software helps companies stay connected with their customers, streamline processes, and improve profitability.

 Salesforce revolutionized technology and the CRM world in 1999, being one of the first cloud computing companies.
 What was unique about it?
-Salesforce started delivering its software through Internet browsers instead of company-hosted servers thereby reducing costs on their building, installing, maintenance, and support.
+Salesforce started delivering its software through Internet browsers instead of company-hosted servers thereby reducing costs on their building, installation, maintenance, and support.

 Also, Salesforce enabled users to get access to their software from anywhere, not only from the office building.